Top 10 tips for living in the Yucatan

 We have a some amazing people we love in Canada who all want to pop down for a visit so I thought I would write this blog post so they know what to expect and of course what any visitor can expect.
 These are my 10 tips for living as an expat in the Yucatan, Mexico.

-These are our Top 10 Tips for Living as an expat in Mexico
+Top 10 Tips for Living as an expat in Mexico

 This side of the Yucatan is very quiet, well at least it is in the winter which is probably why so many expats come down as snowbirds.
 You can choose to fly into Cancun and then take a 4 hour bus ride down to Merida or you can grab WestJet that now flies direct into Merida out of Toronto.
 You can get some incredible deals on WestJet and the Canadian expats here are hoping that they will extend their season and add more flights as currently they are doing very well.
 Without a doubt this is one of the best places to live in Mexico as an expat.